jewel/clearskies/protocol/core.md

 the encryption header and add the sha1 of the encrypted data to its footer so that the listing could be regenerated.

+A random amount of padding may be added to the end of each file before the footer (up to 3% of its size) to avoid fingerprinting a share.

 Instead, why not have the untrusted source store the manifest and then store all the files by their SHA sum.
 That deduplicates without having to store the